Q: How often are first-year students been placed in triples or quads?

 Q: Why does the number of first year students assigned to triples and quads vary?

 A: Prior to admitting each new first-year class, Lafayette’s Office of Admissions makes every effort to predict the number of entering students, enabling various departments throughout campus to plan for necessary services, such as housing.
 Predicting exact acceptance numbers can be challenging.
-This year, a larger number of students accepted the offer of admission than was anticipated.
+The first year class size, in combination with the overall enrollment of returning students, determines the number of triples and quads assigned.

 Q: When additional students are placed in triples or quads, which rooms are used?